PPSchL/scribus-photobook-scripts/README.md

   ![alternate](docs/img/alternate.png)

+#### photobook-center-visually-on-page

+- this script visually centers the image or the selection of images within the margins of the page
+- the visual center of a page is considered to be offset slightly to the top and left of the page compared to the geometric center of the page
+- the recommended offset in percent is usually 5% of the page size, I use 2.5% however because 5% does not feel right to me (also see for example [link visual center](https://epxx.co/artigos/centre.html)).
+The visual center is not an objective mathematical concept, but a subjective psychological feeling that depends on the individual user.
+If you prefer a lower or higher offset, you will have to edit the setup_photobook.py souce code file (see advanced customization below)
+- this script visually centers between the margins of the page.
+If the margins are very dissymmetric, this may not look right.
+Right now, I do not know whether it is best to visually center within the whole page or the margins.
+I may change this after more extensive use or add another default to allow the user to choose between different possibilities.
+Some experts recommend to only offset the y (height) direction, this again is a matter of personal taste.
+- to use this script, select one image, or a group of images and then run the script
+- you can also use this script to visually center the version 2 layouts: draw the layout, select the whole group of images (ctrl-a), decrease the size of the selected group to the extent that looks right to you (ctrl-l to unlock, F2 to show the frame properties, and make sure the width/height proportions are conserved, then decrease width or height to your taste), then run the script to center the group of images.
+The size of the group has to be reduced because visually centering only makes sense if the group of images does not already use up all the space available between the margins.

 ### use for photodiary creation

 - in this context, a photodiary is a photobook containg one or several photos per day, with an accompanying text